yourmanvonte/yourmanvonte/README.md

 - 📫 How to reach me devonte.mote@gmail.com, https://www.linkedin.com/in/devonte-mote-860a46106/
 - ⚡ Fun fact: I read roughly 12-15 books a year. 📚🪱🧠

-The overall goal is to develop the skills to become a Full Stack Web Developer and Software Engineer 🧑‍💻😁
+The overall goal is to constantly develop the skills to become a Full Stack Web Developer and Senior Software Engineer 🧑‍💻😁